European stocks grind higher in pre-holiday trading

 Investors have largely shrugged off a vote by the U.S. House of Representatives to impeach President Donald Trump as a Republican-controlled Senate is widely expected not to vote to remove Trump from office.

-Swiss specialty chemicals Clariant (CLN.S) rose 2.9% after saying it was selling a unit to U.S.-based PolyOne Corp (POL.N) for $1.6 billion.
+Swiss specialty chemicals Clariant rose 2.9% after saying it was selling a unit to U.S.-based PolyOne Corp for $1.6 billion.

-European chipmakers Infineon Technologies (IFXGn.DE) and STMicroelectronics (STM.BN) rose about 0.3% after U.S. rival Micron Technology (MU.O) said it expected a recovery in 2020 after a “cyclical bottom” in the second quarter.
+European chipmakers Infineon Technologies and STMicroelectronics rose about 0.3% after U.S. rival Micron Technology said it expected a recovery in 2020 after a “cyclical bottom” in the second quarter.
+(Reporting by Sruthi Shankar)